On Thoughtful Creation: How to Make Products People Cherish

 Written by Kat Fletcher

-There are times, when one day a product we once loved, changes.
-A feature is removed, a new one is added, or something small shifts.
+There are times when, one day, a product we once loved changes.
+A feature is removed, a new one is added, something small shifts.
 And with that, the whole experience becomes different.
-Something that once felt intuitive, useful, or enjoyable, now feels disappointing, or even disheartening.
-It’s not only that the product itself feels diminished, but there is a quiet sense that the creators behind it haven’t really considered us.
-We don’t feel seen.
+What once felt intuitive, useful, or enjoyable now feels less so.
+It's not only that the product itself feels weaker, but there is a sense that the people who made it haven't really considered us.
+We don't feel seen.

-This isn’t just a product issue.
-It’s an emotional issue.
-When customers don’t feel considered or understood, the brand connection breaks.
-Loyalty dissipates, and they begin to move toward brands they feel are more attuned to them.
+This isn't just a product issue, it's an emotional one.
+When customers don't feel considered or understood, the brand connection breaks.
+Loyalty weakens, and they begin to move towards brands they feel are more attuned to them.

-For brands to truly last, they need a community who feels valued and connected to them.
-A community who naturally advocates for them.
-A product that brings real value to their lives is the cornerstone of this.
-Yet too often, brands miss the mark…
+For brands to last, they need customers who are loyal.
+Customers who come back, who advocate, who feel that the brand sees them clearly.
+A product that brings real value to people's lives is the cornerstone of this.
+Yet so often, the brands miss the mark.

 When design assumes too much

 A few years ago, after a long journey from Costa Rica up to Guatemala City, all I wanted was a cosy evening in and a warm bath.
-To my delight, the apartment I checked into had one, a beautiful blessing.
+I was so happy when I saw the apartment I'd checked into had one.

-I lit a candle, put on a soft music playlist, and went into the bathroom to begin running the water.
-But as I entered the room, a bright automatic light came on above the bathtub, casting a cold white beam directly over it.
-There was no switch to dim or turn the light off.
-It automatically came on with every slight movement, determined to ‘help’.
+I lit a candle, put on a soft playlist, and went into the bathroom to start running the water.
+But as I entered the room, a bright automatic light came on above the bathtub.
+It was cold, very intense, and there was no switch to dim it or turn it off.
+With every slight movement it came on, determined to 'help'.

-A bath under interrogation-level lighting wasn’t exactly what I had in mind.
-So I left the idea behind.
-One single design choice erased the mood entirely.
-It didn’t feel thoughtful or attuned to the nuance of how people might use a space.
-It assumed too much, and didn’t consider enough.
+A bath under interrogation-level lighting wasn't exactly what I had in mind, so I left the idea behind.
+One design choice had undone the whole mood.
+It didn't feel attuned to how a person might actually use a space.
+It assumed too much, but didn’t consider enough.

 When products forget we’re individuals

-As I began settling into my life in Costa Rica, I decided it was time to finally commit to learning Spanish.
-The language app I was using had recently updated its ‘review’ feature.
-Instead of revising learned words whenever I chose, the app now restricted when I could revise them based on memory retention research: 4 hours, 12 hours, 24 hours, 6 days, and so on.
+As I began settling into life in Costa Rica, I decided it was time to finally commit to learning Spanish.
+The language app I'd been using had recently updated its 'review' feature, whereby instead of letting me revise learned words whenever I chose, the app now restricted when I could revise them based on memory retention research: 4 hours, 12 hours, 24 hours, 6 days, and so on.

-What was meant to be helpful instead felt limiting.
-I wanted to revise the words as and when I chose.
-And when I looked online, I wasn’t alone.
+What was meant to be helpful felt limiting.
+I wanted to revise words as and when I chose.
+When I looked online, I saw I wasn't alone.
 Thread after thread was filled with users who felt frustrated, unheard, and ready to switch apps.

-What people longed for wasn’t a smarter algorithm.
+What people wanted wasn’t a smarter algorithm.
 They wanted the space and opportunity to learn in a way that honoured their own learning style and rhythm.
 To feel considered as individuals.

-This is often where products falter — not in their ambition, but in their assumptions.
-When creators forget that humans are not data sets, they lose sight of the things that make a product valuable to people.
+This is often where products falter: at the level of assumption.
+When creators forget that humans are not data sets, they lose sight of what makes a product worth coming back to.

 Where creativity meets service